deltaDNA/android-smartads-sdk/README.md

 The deltaDNA SmartAds SDK provides your Android game with access to our intelligent ad mediation platform.
 It supports both interstitial and rewarded type ads.

-SmartAds is currently an Enterprise only feature.
-SmartAds On Demand will be available soon, meanwhile once you've completed the integration steps below, contact <louise.cameron@deltadna.com> to enable the service.

 ## Contents
 * [Adding to a project](#adding-to-a-project)
 * [Usage](#usage)